Harry Potter and the Cursed Child: Act Four

 Albus and Scorpius discover they have been taken back to the night before Harry's parents were killed.
 They write an invisible message on Harry's baby blanket, knowing in the present, the blanket would become stained with a love potion and expose the message.
-The message reads: "Dad.Help.Godric's Hollow.311081."
+The message reads: "Dad.
+Help.
+Godric's Hollow.
+311081."

-Meanwhile, Draco reveals the Time-Turner was actually a prototype for a perfected model owned by him.
+Meanwhile, Draco reveals the Time-Turner was actually a prototype for a perfected model he has in his possession.
 After Harry receives the message from the boys, he and his allies use Draco's Time-Turner to travel back in time to save them and stop Delphi.
-They deduce she intends to convince Voldemort to abandon his attempt to kill Harry, ensuring his survival.
+They deduce she intends to convince Voldemort to abandon his attempt to kill Harry, which would ensure Voldemort's ultimate survival.

 Harry magically disguises himself as Voldemort to distract Delphi; after a struggle, the group subdues her.
 Rather than killing Delphi, they decide that she will be given a life sentence in Azkaban Prison.
-Voldemort appears, oblivious to Harry and the group, and they allow the murder of Harry's parents to play out, unwilling to risk altering the future again.
+Voldemort appears, oblivious to Harry and the group; they bitterly allow the murder of Harry's parents to play out, unwilling to risk altering the future again.

 After returning to the present, Delphi is sent to Azkaban.
-Albus and Scorpius decide to be more active at Hogwarts, with Scorpius expressing interest in trying out for the Slytherin Quidditch Team and asking Rose out on a to be his friend; she encourages the two boys to pursue their romantic feelings for each other.
+Albus and Scorpius decide to be more active at Hogwarts, with Scorpius expressing interest in trying out for the Slytherin Quidditch Team.
+He also asks Rose to be his friend.
+Although she turns him down, she becomes more friendly towards him.
 Harry and Albus visit Cedric's grave, with Harry apologising for his role in Cedric's death.
-Albus comes out to Harry, saying that Scorpius will always be the most important person in his life, to which Harry responds warmly.
-The play ends with an unspoken reconciliation between father and son as they stand together at the grave.
+Albus and Harry grow closer.
+Having been allied in foiling Delphi's plot, Harry and Draco overcome their old enmity.